microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Close the browser.](media/fabric5.png)

-7. Click on 'Capacity settings' and Expand 'contributor permissions'.
+7. Click on 'Capacity settings' and Expand 'Contributor permissions'.

 	![Close the browser.](media/fabric7.png)

-8. Enable contributor permission for the entire organization  and **click** on 'Apply'.
+8. Enable Contributor permissions for the entire organization  and **click** on 'Apply'.

 	![Close the browser.](media/fabric8.png)